Dhei-vid/Dhei-vid/README.md

 Software Engineer/ FrontEnd Developer
 -------------------------------------

 I recently graduated with a degree in Sofware Engineering.
-I started my Frontend Web Development career 7 months ago.
+I started my Frontend Web Development career with JavaScript 7 months ago.
 I am eager to provide solutions to client problems.
 I am a fast learner, resourceful, and hardworking.

 *   🌍  I'm based in Abuja, Nigeria.
 *   ✉️  You can contact me at [djetuk@gmail.com](mailto:djetuk@gmail.com)